namnguyen0510/Project_U/README.md

 - **Step 3**: Listen to the track and capture: https://youtu.be/hcFgik3yGNA

 - **Reward**: For each donation of $11 and 1 captured scence, you earn one and only one elementary A, C, G and T. Maximum rewards for each person is four of each.
-Extra donation **cannot** gain more of these elementaries.
+Extra donation **cannot** gain more of these elementaries but encouraged to support singularity in need.
 ![Rewards](rewards.002.jpeg)